 You can view this KML file in the maps.me app (available on both iOS, Android) which provides offline OSM maps when you’re out and about so you can confirm you have properly entered that required tile.

 The option to view your personal Ride and Run (All-time only) heatmaps is also available.
 Personal heatmaps are only available to Strava Summit members and can be created on your Strava Personal Heatmaps page.
+Update 9th June 2020: Unfortunately the personal heatmap overlays are no longer available at this time.

 Deep links to VeloViewer